-While Nassau Community College recognizes home schooling as a legitimate educational option, students schooled at home who are unable to present diplomas from educational agencies that are state-endorsed and regionally accredited are considered to be without a high school diploma, and are expected to meet the same admission requirements described for equivalency diploma (GED) candidates and are encouraged to meet the requirements necessary to obtain the GED.
-The College reserves the right to require students to present appropriate proof of an approved high school diploma.
+While Nassau Community College recognizes home schooling as a legitimate educational option, students schooled at home who are unable to present a superintendent's letter are considered to be without a high school diploma.
+As such , they are expected to meet the same admission requirements listed for the high school equivalency.

-Home schooled applicants may be eligible for the Early Admission options described above.
-Therefore, students who have been home schooled are encouraged to keep a detailed "informal transcript" of courses completed with specific information such as reading lists and/or syllabi for each course.
-In addition, writing samples and lab reports, formal documents from correspondence schools or organizations through which courses were taken, and evaluations and/or grades received for each subject may be helpful in evaluating students' readiness for particular programs of study.
+Home schooled applicants may be eligible for the Early Admissions option described above.
+It is recommended that students keep a detailed "unofficial transcript" of courses completed with specific information such as reading lists and/or syllabi for each course.
+In addition, writing samples and lab reports, formal documents from correspondence schools or organizations through which courses were taken, and evaluations and/or grades received for each subject may be helpful in evaluation students' readiness for particular programs of study.
 Submission of SAT and/or ACT scores, and scores for other standardized tests, is highly recommended.